rohankhayech/UnicodeVisualSpoofing/README.md

 To run the main program enter:

-    make run
+    gradle run

-To run the app functionality test enter:
+To run the app functionality (UnitTestApp) and vulnerability patch (UnitTestConversion) tests enter:

-    make test
+    gradle test

-To run the vulnerability patch test enter:

-    make test-patch
+The app functionality tests should pass on both branches, while the vulnerability patch test should only pass on the patch branch, and fail on the master branch.

 == Detection, Explotation and Patching Vulnerability To detect the vulnerability, we have checked for common URL prefixes (www.), suffixes (.com, .net etc.) and protocol prefixes (http://, https://) to detect any links posted in the forum.